Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Bob initially believes his family has been killed.
 Syndrome's Kick the Dog line about working alone only makes things worse.
-You can even hear him sobbing in the background as Syndrome walks away, it's heartbreaking.
+You can even hear him weeping bitterly in the background as Syndrome walks away, it's heartbreaking.

 And when Bob reveals to Helen just why he'd prefer to take on the Omnidroid alone, as a direct result of the above.